jasny/php-code-quality/STANDARD.md

 ### 5.1.
 Unit tests

-Projects and libraries SHOULD include unit tests, runnable by phpunit or codeception.
+Applications and libraries SHOULD include unit tests, runnable by phpunit or codeception.

 Each library class and function SHOULD be covered by unit tests, with a code coverage of 100%.
 Code that can't be tested should be [explicitly ignored](https://phpunit.de/manual/current/en/code-coverage-analysis.html#code-coverage-analysis.ignoring-code-blocks).